Manish-Royan/JAVA/JAVA-Notes/Core Java/Java Basics/Chapter-2/2.1 - DataType in Java/2.1.1 - Primitive DataType/README.md

 ⇛ Unlike languages such as C or C++ that use the **ASCII** character set, Java uses the Unicode character set to support internationalization.
 Unicode requires more than 8 bits to represent a wide range of characters from different languages, including Latin, Greek, Cyrillic, Chinese, Arabic, and more.
 As a result, Java uses 2 bytes to store a `char`, ensuring it can represent any Unicode character.

-## Why Java Uses Unicode Instead of ASCII❓
+## Q. Why Java Uses Unicode Instead of ASCII❓
 1. ASCII Limitation:

     * ASCII (used in C, C++) is only 7-bit (or 8-bit in extended ASCII) and supports only 128 (or 256) characters.
     * It can represent basic English letters, numbers, and symbols but not characters from other languages.

 2. Unicode Advantage:

     * Unicode is a universal character set that includes characters from all major writing systems.
     * Java’s `char` uses 16 bits (UTF-16), allowing it to represent 65,536 characters (much more than ASCII).
     * It supports Latin, Greek, Cyrillic, Arabic, Chinese, Japanese, Hindi, and even emojis!

 ### 📌 Example of Unicode in Java: